-The trend towards digitalisation is one that will shape the service industry in particular, and will thus be an important driver of innovation, efficiency and the development of new business models.
+The trend towards digitalisation is one that will shape the service industry in particular, and will thus be an important driver of innovation, efficiency and the

+The service sector in Norway is large and varied.
+Menon development of new business models.
 Increasing numbers of services are becoming mobile - banking services have long since moved away from physical branches to online.
 Whether they are companies or consumers, customers are increasingly demanding and want products, solutions and experiences tailored to their needs.

 Demographic and social trends suggest we will see growing demand for health and care services in particular.
 Meanwhile, the green transformation contributes to the development of more new and smart service solutions for reducing and controlling the climate footprint of corporations and the population.
-The interfaces between the public and private sectors - who produces and who finances goods and services - will also shape the scope of opportunities for service industries in the future.
+The interfaces between the public and private sectors - who produces and who finances goods and services - will also shape the scope of opportunities for service industries in the